 An enterprise app store is similar to other app stores, but tailor-made to the needs of a corporation by providing a centralized location for IT approved applications.
 These applications can be 3rd party apps, available in other app stores like the Apple app store or the Google Play store, or ones that have been developed in-house for internal use.

 When the enterprise app store is on a registered device and tied to a specific user, not only can the user discover applications easily, but they can also be notified of the apps that are recommended based on their role and function within the organization.

 Lockdown security approaches fail in mobile because they compromise the user experience.
 MobileIron introduces a less autocratic and more sustainable approach to mobile security: IT sets the central policy and then monitors devices for compliance.
 When a device falls out of compliance, IT can take several remediation actions including notifying the user, blocking access to the enterprise, or wiping the mobile device.

 MobileIron provides time-based app-level single sign-on across all applications secured using the AppConnect platform.
 In addition on iOS, MobileIron provides SSO for back-end resources that support Kerberos based authentication.

 MobileIron AppConnect encrypts and stores all AppConnect Enabled (ACe) app data in a virtual container on the device.
 Rogue applications cannot access the data stored in the virtual container.
 In addition IT administrators can also define policy on how data is shared between ACe applications.

-Installation Decisions BACK TO TOP
+Deployment Decisions BACK TO TOP